-PARENTS/GUARDIAN CAN BE CHARGED WITH CHILD NEGLECT OR CONTRIBUTING TO DELINQUENCY, A FIRST DEGREE MISDEMEANOR, IF YOUR CHILD CONTINUALLY FAILS TO ATTEND SCHOOL.
+PARENTS/GUARDIANS CAN BE CHARGED WITH CHILD NEGLECT OR CONTRIBUTING TO DELINQUENCY, A FIRST DEGREE MISDEMEANOR, IF YOUR CHILD CONTINUALLY FAILS TO ATTEND SCHOOL.

-Tardy: Students who arrive after the 8:45 a.m. tardy bell must report to the office with a parent to sign in and obtain an admittance slip.
-Excessive tardiness to school is disruptive to the educational process.
+Partial Absence: Students who arrive after the 8:55 a.m. tardy bell must report to the office with a parent to sign in and obtain an admittance slip.
+Arriving late to school is disruptive to the educational process.
 Habitual lateness to school is considered as a form of truancy and may result in a truancy referral.

-Please note: missing the bus or oversleeping by the parent or student is not an excused absence or tardy.
+Please note: missing the bus or oversleeping by the parent or student is not an acceptable excused reason for being late to school.